ArchipelagoMW/Archipelago/worlds/generic/docs/commands_en.md

 - `/license` Returns the software licensing information.
 - `/options` Lists the server's current options, including password in plaintext.
 - `/players` List currently connected players.
-- `/save` Saves the state of the current multi-world.
+- `/save` Saves the state of the current multiworld.
 Note that the server auto-saves on a minute basis.
 - `/exit` Shutdown the server

 ### Utilities